What is DS - 160 form?

 Amidst the ongoing pandemic, checking the Current Covid-19 related rules is also vital.
 Hence, make sure you are updated about the latest information regarding F-1 visa updates.

-The information required in your DS-160 form may be basic and easy to find, but you must give yourself time to fill each section without missing anything and reviewing your answers.
+The information required in your DS-160 form for US Visa may be basic and easy to find, but you must give yourself time to fill each section without missing anything and reviewing your answers.
 This will keep your visa application on track, and you will be able to rest easy knowing that you are a step closer to getting your F-1 visa.